16 Spring Haircut Trends To Inspire Your Next Salon Appointment

 The Bouncy Bob

-Also referred to as the “bubble” bob, this style is characterized by long layers that cup the face and create a rounded shape, like this cut by Kirsty Anne Sekulla-Sage.
+Also referred to as the “bubble” bob, this style is characterised by long layers that cup the face and create a rounded shape, like this cut by Kirsty Anne Sekulla-Sage.
 “It has made a comeback of late,” says Francesca Spirito, stylist at the Neil Moodie Studio.
 “It’s so versatile, that it works for everyone.”
-Wear yours natural and flip it to the side for heaps of volume, or blow it straight with a heated brush like Amika Blowout Babe Thermal Brush.
+Wear yours natural and flip it to the side for heaps of volume, or blow it straight with a heated brush like Amika Blowout Babe Thermal Brush, £95.

 Big Hair